 - Ball Jars are delicate and break easily.

-Kill Bugs In Dry Foods Before Long-Term Storage
+Kill Bugs In Dry Foods

-When dry-foods like white rice, wheat, and dried beans are repackaged into an oxygen-free container, you don’t need to freeze them before storage.
+When dry foods like white rice, wheat, and dried beans are repackaged into an oxygen-free container, you don’t need to freeze them before storage.

 An oxygen-free environment kills bugs, pupae, and eggs within 2 weeks.
 There is no need to freeze staple foods before packaging if they are stored in an oxygen-free environment.